donmor/mergerfs-tools/README.md

                          * different-time : have different mtimes
                          * same-hash      : have the same md5sum
                          * different-hash : have different md5sums
-  -h, --hash=            Hashers used with -i (default: md5).
+  -H, --hash=            Hashers used with -i (default: md5).
 Possible to
                          use multiple hashers in turn (separated by commas).
                          Available values: sha1, sha224, sha256, sha384,
                          sha512, sha3_224, sha3_256, sha3_384, sha3_512,